 The Board of Directors does not formally provide continuing education to its directors.
-The directors are experienced members, including five who are directors of other reporting issuers.
+The directors are experienced members, including five who are directors of other reporting issuers (or the equivalent).
 The Board of Directors relies on professional assistance when judged necessary in order to be educated or updated on a particular topic.